Freedom of religion in Guyana: Legal/policy framework

-Both public and religiously affiliated schools exist, and parents are free to send their children to the school of their choice without sanction or restriction, except the AFC-ANUP administration has imposed an 18% VAT/tax on students that choose to attend private school.
-The Government imposes no requirements regarding religion for any official or nonofficial purposes.
+Both public and religiously affiliated schools exist, and parents are free to send their children to the school of their choice without sanction or restriction, although in the past the AFC-ANUP administration has imposed an 18% VAT/tax on students that choose to attend private school.
+All students attending private religious schools must participate in religious education, regardless of a student's religious beliefs.
+In the past, Christianity was the only religion being practised in schools, and children are asked to recite Christian prayers at least four times per day.